sandeepmallick/sandeepmallick/README.md

-# I have made an simple and basic google EXTENSTION thats greets you to HAVE A NICE DAY 👾
+# I have made an simple and basic google EXTENSTION thats greets you  HAVE A NICE DAY 👾